 Second, the audio: Music lovers who care more about crisp tunes than crisp pilsners will delight in the ICE’s speaker setup.
 It includes two water-resistant, 5.25-inch high-dynamic range woofers and one-inch high-output tweeters.
 Also, a pair of four-inch by eight-inch bass radiators.
 If you don’t know what any of that means, just expect it to do justice to everything from Levon Helm to Ludicrous.

 Some other features of note: the Bluetooth range sits around 30 feet, there are 3.5mm audio input/output jacks, and there’s an illuminated control panel with power/volume/source buttons.
-A 12-volt adapter is in the box, and there’s a vehicle battery low voltage monitoring system built in.
+A 12-volt adapter is in the box, and the cooler also has a vehicle battery low voltage monitoring system built in.
 That ensures you don’t completely drain the car battery jamming out by the campfire.

 The Alpine ICE runs a very cool $1,500.
 And that’s without the $160 Plus One Sports Cart you’ll probably want to lug the damn thing around, considering it weighs 48 pounds empty.